List of captive orcas: Yaka

 Yaka (Pronounced: Yah-Kah) (1966–1997), was a Pacific Northwest orca.
-She died on October 29, 1997, after 27 years in captivity.
+She died on 29 October 1997, after 27 years in captivity.
 She was approximately 31 years old, the third oldest orca in captivity at the time.
 The cause of her death was supposedly pneumonia.
 She came to Marine World Africa USA located in Redwood City California in December 1969 together with male Nepo after being captured off the coast of British Columbia.
 Nepo and Yaka starred in the 1977 horror film Orca.
 Nepo died in July 1980, leaving Yaka alone.
 In November 1980, the Icelandic female orca Vigga became her tank mate.
 Yaka was 10 years older than Vigga.
 They made the move together when the park relocated to Vallejo, California, in 1986.
 Vigga died 3 years after Yaka in August 2000.

 Yaka was a member of the A5 Pod, as is Corky.

-Juliet

-Juliet is a Russian Transient orca.
-She was captured in 2014 and currently resides at the Moskvarium, an aquarium within the Exhibition of Achievements of National Economy.
-In 2019, footage of Juliet beaching during a performance at the Moskvarium whilst staff took no attempt to assist her went viral, leading to an outcry from activists for a ban on orca captivity and breeding.